Vizzuality/marxan-cloud/docs/features/tagging/brief.md

 ## Requirements

-Whenever an user uploads a feature, they must be able to add a tag (although it shouldn't be a requirement when creating the feature).
+Whenever a user uploads a feature, they must be able to add a tag (although it shouldn't be a requirement when creating the feature).
 There will be one tag per feature.
 The user must also be able to change the tag of a feature at later point when editing the feature.
 There's an exception to this: System wide features (features with no project) are considered to be non-taggable, however features obtained by splitting from System wide features will become effectively